iechor/docs/content/scout/release-notes/platform.md

 New [SonarQube](https://www.sonarsource.com/products/sonarqube/) integration
 and related policy.
 SonarQube is an open-source platform for continuous inspection of code quality.
-This integration lets you add SonarQube's quality gates as a policy evaluation in Docker Scout.
+This integration lets you add SonarQube's quality gates as a policy evaluation in iEchor Scout.
 Enable the integration, push your images, and see the SonarQube quality gate conditions surfaced in the new **Quality gates passed** policy.